Peerson holds a tool to a clear plastic structure

 Objectives

-Improve participants' theoretical background on the conservation of plastics
+• Improve participants' theoretical background on the conservation of plastics

-Develop critical thinking skills that will help participants to estimate risks, establish suitable approaches into the preservation of plastics objects and design appropriate conservation treatments for their conservation.
+• Develop critical thinking skills that will help participants to estimate risks, establish suitable approaches into the preservation of plastics objects, and design appropriate conservation treatments for their conservation

 Instructors

-Anna Laganà, Research specialist, Getty Conservation Institute
+Anna Laganà, Senior Research Specialist, Getty Conservation Institute Thea van Oosten, Conservation Scientist, The Netherlands

 Facilitator

-, Project Specialist, Getty Conservation Institute
+Stéphanie Auffret, Senior Project Specialist, Getty Conservation Institute